-Where to Report Discrimination - Faculty, Staff, & Visitors
+Where to Report Discrimination - Faculty, Staff and Guests

 Faculty, staff, and guests of the University may report suspected violations of the University's discrimination and harassment policies; including sexual harassment and retaliation by faculty, staff, contractors and students; to the Office of Equity and Access.

 Where to Report Discrimination - Students

 Students who believe they have experienced discrimination or retaliation by faculty, staff, or contractors should report their concerns to the Office of Equity and Access.

 A report of suspected discrimination or retaliation may be made in person in the Office of Equity and Access or one of the other offices mentioned above, or by forwarding a complaint form to the Office of Equity and Access.
 All reports will be reviewed by the Office of Equity and Access to determine whether an investigation is warranted.

 If you need to make a report, please contact Dr. Luizzi,

 At this website, you can file a report for any of the following categories of sexual misconduct:

 - Dating Violence